gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 }
 ```

-Ok, my IDE says it's okay.
+Ok, the IDE says it's okay.
 But let's actually make sure our code can compile as a sanity check.

 Open up `package.json` and change the build script to: